-Darktrace’s cutting-edge AI has led the way in cybersecurity for years, and they’re now providing their services exclusively with one of America’s most innovative recruitment firms.
-A leading global company, Dark Traces’ technology helps organisations worldwide protect themselves from sophisticated cyber-attacks by automatically stopping them before being launched.
+Darktrace’s AI technology has led the way in cybersecurity for years, and they’re now providing their services exclusively with one of America’s most innovative recruitment firms.
+Its Dark Traces’ technology helps organisations worldwide protect themselves from sophisticated cyber-attacks by automatically stopping them before being launched.

 Self-Learning AI can not only spot any kind of threat but can also take autonomous action to prevent it from escalating into a crisis, all while business operations continue as normal.

 “Darktrace is delighted to be protecting this award-winning recruitment firm.
 Data breaches have long-lasting reputational impact, particularly within industries that are highly competitive and are trusted with personal information.
 It remains our mission to deliver technology that stops the negative consequences of in-progress attacks before data falls into the wrong hands.

 By learning the business, rather than past threats, our artificial intelligence is spotting and stopping novel attacks day-in and day-out.”